bdist_msi

 excludes = ["tkinter", "unittest"]

-include_msvcr = true
+include-msvcr = true

 [tool.cxfreeze.bdist_msi]

-add_to_path = true
+add-to-path = true

-environment_variables = [
+environment-variables = [

 ["E_MYAPP_VAR", "=-*MYAPP_VAR", "1", "TARGETDIR"]